Swimmer Shark activity map

 Where are BEN signs located?

-Sign locations are determined by the LGA in consultation with the Department of Primary Industries and Regional Development (DPIRD), the Department of Biodiversity, Conservation and Attractions (DBCA) and relevant stakeholders.
+Sign locations are determined by the land manager in consultation with DPIRD and relevant stakeholders.

 How do I use a BEN sign in an emergency?

-How do I use a BEN sign when reporting shark sightings?
+How do I use a BEN sign when reporting a shark sighting?

-BEN signs may also be referred to when reporting shark sightings to Water Police on 9442 8600.
-This will help beach managers implement beach closures earlier by using this accurate location information.
+BEN signs may be referred to when reporting a shark sighting to Water Police on 9442 8600.
+This helps implement beach closures earlier, using accurate location information.

 What if there is no BEN sign?